The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 Culture: How do we change the narrative?
 To replace an existing narrative, coworkers deserve a better narrative that works better for them than the existing one.
 “I am a salesperson and a better communicator than my competitors.”

 Collaboration: How do we reinforce the narrative?
-Coworkers must get narrative-specific training, which is highly engaging and rewarding — and a safe space for practical experimentation.
+Coworkers must receive narrative-specific training, which is highly engaging and rewarding and provides a safe space for practical experimentation.

 Accountability: How do you support the narrative?
 Coworkers must get positive feedback that is direct and clear whenever the new narrative is applied successfully.
 Positive reinforcements typically work best.